bangbay/wp-user-avatar/readme.txt

   echo get_wp_user_avatar($user->ID, 96);
 ?>`

-If you leave the options blank, WP User Avatar will detect whether you're inside The Loop or on an author page and return the correct avatar in the default 96x96 size:
+If you leave the options blank, WP User Avatar will detect whether you're inside [The Loop](http://codex.wordpress.org/The_Loop) or on an author page and return the correct avatar in the default 96x96 size:

 `<?php echo get_wp_user_avatar(); ?>`

-The function <code>get_wp_user_avatar</code> will also fall back to <code>get_avatar</code> if the user has no WP User Avatar image.
+The function <code>get_wp_user_avatar</code> can also fall back to <code>get_avatar</code> if there is no WP User Avatar image.
 For this to work, "Show Avatars" must be checked in your Discussion settings.
-When this setting is enabled, you will see the user's gravatar.com avatar or Default Avatar.
+When this setting is enabled, you will see the user's [gravatar.com](http://gravatar.com/) avatar or Default Avatar.

 **Other Available Functions**

 = [avatar] shortcode =

-You can use the shortcode <code>[avatar]</code> in your posts.
+You can use the <code>[avatar]</code> shortcode in your posts.
 It will detect the author of the post or you can specify an author by username.
-You can specify a size and alignment, but they are optional.
+You can specify a size, alignment, and link, but they are optional.
+For links, you can link to the original image file, attachment page, or a custom URL.

-`[avatar user="admin" size="medium" align="left"]`
+`[avatar user="admin" size="medium" align="left" link="file"]`

 = get_wp_user_avatar_src =